Mount Elbrus: Etymology

 The name Elbrus /ˈɛlbrus/ seems to have a connection with Alborz (also called Elburz), which is also the name of a long mountain range in northern Iran.
 The name is derived from Avestan Harā Bərəzaitī, a legendary mountain in Iranian mythology.
 Harā Bərəzaitī reflects Proto-Iranian *Harā Bṛzatī, which was reformed into Middle Persian as Harborz, and into Modern Persian as Alborz.
-Bṛzatī is the feminine form of the adjective *bṛzant ("high"), the reconstructed ancestor of Modern Ossetian bærzond ("high", "peak"), Modern Persian barz ("high"), berāzande ("elegant"), and boland ("high", "tall"), and Modern Kurdish barz ("high").
+Bṛzatī is the feminine form of the adjective *bṛzant ("high"), the reconstructed ancestor of Modern Ossetian bærzond ("high", "peak"), Modern Persian bārez ("high"), berāzande ("elegant"), and boland ("high", "tall"), and Modern Kurdish barez ("high").
 Harā may be interpreted as "watch" or "guard", from Indo-European *ser ("protect").
-The name "Mingi Taw" used by Karachays and Balkars means "Eternal Mountain" in Turkic languages.
+Circassians use the name "Uash-ha Makhua" which means "The mountain of happiness", The name "Mingi Taw" used by Karachays and Balkars means "Eternal Mountain" in Turkic languages.

 Geography

 Situation

-Elbrus is situated in the northwest of the Caucasus, 100 kilometres from the Black Sea and 370 kilometres from the Caspian Sea, from where it is possible to see Elbrus in exceptionally clear weather.
+Elbrus is situated in the northwest of the Caucasus, 100 kilometres from the Black Sea and 370 kilometres from the Caspian Sea, which is visible from Elbrus on exceptionally clear days.
 It rises 5,642 metres above the sea level.
 Located eleven kilometres north of the Greater Caucasus Watershed, marking the border with Georgia, it is on the border of the Russian republics of Kabardino-Balkaria and Karachay-Cherkessia.
 It is the highest peak in both Russia and Europe.

 Elbrus is located 65 kilometres southwest of the city of Kislovodsk and 80 kilometers west-southwest of Nalchik.
 By road it is accessible from European route E50, known to Russians as either the M29 highway or the R217 highway.
-Nationalpark Elbrus, which is accessed by the A158 road out of Baksan, lies on its southeastern flank.
+Prielbrusye National Park, which is accessed by the A158 road out of Baksan, lies on its southeastern flank.
 Access permits are required south of Baksan because of border controls.